Windows 10 introduced Virtual Desktops, along with guidelines for how applications should behave. From the documentation:

 Applications should avoid automatically switching the user from one virtual desktop to another.
 Only the user should instigate that change.
 To support this, newly created windows should appear on the currently active virtual desktop.
 Besides, if an application can reuse currently active windows, it should only reuse windows if they are on the currently active virtual desktop.
 Otherwise, a new window should be created.

-If you want to reuse the currently active windows you need to detect if the current window is on the current virtual desktop.
-Windows provides the IVirtualDesktopManager interface to deal with virtual desktops.
-For this use case, we can use the IsWindowOnCurrentVirtualDesktop method to know if a window is on the current virtual desktop.
+To reuse an existing window, you need to check whether it is on the currently active virtual desktop.
+Windows provides the IVirtualDesktopManager interface for working with virtual desktops.
+For this use case, you can call the IsWindowOnCurrentVirtualDesktop method to determine whether a window is on the current virtual desktop.

 C#